 - Redundancy strategy for database tier

 - Backup requirements for database tier

-The primary objective for this architecture is to build resiliency, redundancy and high availability (HA) into the cloud infrastructure that is supporting E-Business Suite and its backend datasets.
+The primary objective for this component in the Oracle cloud architecture is to build resiliency, redundancy and high availability (HA) into the cloud infrastructure that is supporting E-Business Suite and its backend datasets.